fastapi/fastapi/docs/en/docs/tutorial/body.md

 ## Use the model

-Inside of the function, you can access all the attributes of the model object directly:
+Inside the function, you can access all the attributes of the model object directly:

 ```Python hl_lines="21"
 {!../../../docs_src/body/tutorial002.py!}